-The implementation of the Transportation Strategy for Whangārei Urban area includes a range of different public transport services, providing infrastructure for economic development and new job creation, to address our growing congestion issues, and enabling redevelopment of the CBD.
-Projects a part of the Strategy Improvement programme are separated into six separate categories;
+The implementation of the Transportation Strategy for Whangārei Urban Area includes a range of different public transport services, provides infrastructure for economic development and new job creation, addresses our growing congestion issues, and enables redevelopment of the CBD.
+Projects that are a part of the Strategy Improvement Programme are separated into six separate categories:

-- Public transport improvements: The projects will include the Rose St bus terminal upgrade, bus priority lanes on Kamo Rd/Bank St and Riverside Drive and bus shelter upgrades.

-- Intersection Upgrade: Improvements to intersections which are congested during peak periods to address current pinch points in the Whangārei transport network.
-This programme includes the following intersections: Robert St/Walton St, Maunu Rd/Central Ave/Water St/Walton St, Bank St/Dent St and Riverside Dr/Dave Culham Drive.

-- Port Road/Kioreroa Road intersection upgrade and bridge four-laning: It will open the development for Pot Nikau, reduce safety conflicts and provide a separate route for cyclists and pedestrians.

-- 4. Other four-laning initiatives: in the next 10 years four-laning is proposed to provide transit lanes (such as T2 or T3) lanes for bus priority for example, along Riverside Drive.

-- 5. State Highway 1 to State Highway 14

-Hospital Connection: This project will

-connect SH1 to SH14 in Whangārei City by

-extending West End Ave to Mahana Place

-and by building a connection to Hospital
+- Public transport improvements: The projects will include the Rose St bus terminal upgrade, bus priority lanes on Kamo Rd/Bank St and Riverside Dr, and bus shelter upgrades. - Intersection Upgrade: Improvements to intersections which are congested during peak periods to address current pinch points in the Whangārei transport network.
+This programme includes the following intersections: Robert St/Walton St, Maunu Rd/Central Ave/Water St/Walton St, Bank St/Dent St and Riverside Dr/Dave Culham Dr. - 3.
+Port Rd/Kioreroa Rd intersection upgrade and bridge four-laning: It will open the development for Port Nikau, reduce safety conflicts and provide a separate route for cyclists and pedestrians. - 4.
+Other four-laning initiatives: in the next 10 years, four-laning is proposed to provide transit lanes (such as T2 or T3) for bus priority for example, along Riverside Dr. - 5.
+State Highway 1 to State Highway 14 Hospital Connection: This project will connect SH1 to SH14 in Whangārei City by extending West End Ave to Mahana Place and by building a connection to Hospital Rd. - 6.
+New road connections: Proposed road connections such as the Springs Flat Rd roundabout and long-term connection from the Blue Goose (Otaika) area to Maunu.

-Road.

-- 6. New road connections: Proposed road connections such as the Springs Flat Rd Roundabout and long-term connection from the Blue Goose (Otaika) area to Maunu.